Last updated on

 - ½ cup cream cheese

-- 8 oz artichoke hearts (chopped and drained (1 cup))
+- 8 ounces artichoke hearts (chopped and drained (1 cup))

 - ¼ cup parmesan cheese (shredded)